Mortier 280 mm TR de Schneider sur affût-chenilles St Chamond

-The Mortier 280 mm TR de Schneider sur affût-chenilles St Chamond was a French self-propelled siege howitzer designed during the First World War and used during the Second World War.
+The Mortier de 280 TR modèle 1914 Schneider sur affût-chenilles St Chamond was a French self-propelled siege howitzer designed during the First World War and used during the Second World War.

 History

 Before the First World War, the doctrine of the French Army was geared towards a war of rapid maneuver.
 Although the majority of combatants had heavy field artillery prior to the outbreak of the First World War, none had adequate numbers of heavy guns in service and once the Western Front stagnated and trench warfare set in the light field guns that the combatants went to war with were beginning to show their limitations when facing an enemy who was now dug into prepared positions.
 Indirect fire, interdiction and counter-battery fire emphasized the importance of long-range heavy artillery.
 Since aircraft of the period were not yet capable of carrying large diameter bombs the burden of delivering heavy firepower fell on the artillery.
 Two sources of heavy artillery suitable for conversion to field use were surplus coastal defense guns and naval guns.

 However, a paradox faced artillery designers of the time; while large caliber naval guns were common, large caliber land weapons were not due to their weight, complexity, and lack of mobility.
 Large caliber field guns often required extensive site preparation because the guns had to be broken down into multiple loads light enough to be towed by a horse team or the few traction engines of the time and then reassembled before use.
 Rail transport proved to be one of the most practical solutions because the problems of heavy weight, lack of mobility and reduced setup time were addressed but railway guns could only go where tracks were laid and could not keep pace with an army on the march or cross the mud of no mans land.

-Another solution was to create self-propelled heavy artillery based on the chassis of continuous track agricultural tractors such as the Holt tractor an early artillery tractor used by Allies to tow heavy artillery.
+Another solution was to create self-propelled heavy artillery based on the chassis of continuous track agricultural tractors such as the Holt tractor, an early artillery tractor used by Allies to tow heavy artillery.
 One of the first experiments was the British Gun Carrier Mark I which mated a Mark I tank mechanicals and running gear with a new chassis which could carry either a BL 6-inch 26 cwt howitzer or a BL 60-pounder gun.
 The 6inch howitzer could be fired from the carrier although the vehicle was rarely used as a self-propelled gun.
 The 60 Pounder gun had to be dismounted from the carrier before use because the barrel had to be withdrawn over the trail when it was loaded onto the carrier.